ENCCS/julia-for-hpda/content/regression.rst

 Exercises
 ^^^^^^^^^

-  * Do prediction using Iris data set and some different models
+  * Do prediction using Iris data set (or other) and some different models

 Some standard time-series models (extra material if time permits)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^